Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

 &nbsp;

+### TreeSet ###
+* lower -> greatest element that is strictly smaller than parameter  , or null
+* floor -> greatest element that is smaller or equal to parameter    , or null
+* ceiling -> smallest element that is greater or equal to parameter  , or null
+* higher -> smallest element that is strictly greater than parameter , or null

+&nbsp;

 ### Queue implementations ###
 * `interface Deque<E> extends Queue<E>`
 * Double ended queue, supports element insertion and removal at both ends.